unosquare/ffmediaelement/README.md

 FFME provides multiple improvements over the standard MediaElement such as:
 - Asynchronous and synchronous frame scrubbing
 - Fast media seeking and frame-by-frame seeking
-- Properties such as Position, NaturalDuration, SpeedRatio, and Volume Dependency Properties!
+- Properties such as Position, NaturalDuration, SpeedRatio, and Volume are all Dependency Properties!
 - Additional and extended media events.
-- The ability to easily apply filtergraphs.
+- Ability to easily apply filtergraphs.
-- Provides the ability to extract media metadata and tech specs of a media stream.
+- Ability to extract media metadata and tech specs of a media stream (title, album, bitrate, FPS, etc).

 *... all in a single MediAelement control*